Bira/octopus-carnival/_drafts/wir-dscc-dragon-of-tyr.md

 You see, arcane magic on Athas is a truly unnatural phenomenon, a flaw that slipped into the world when the primordials defeated the gods way back when Athas was still green.
 Rajaat was the first mortal to discover and master arcane magic.
-He was also the first to learn that you could pull a little more power from the surrounding world to cast bigger spells - in other words, the first defiler.
+He was also the first to learn that you could pull more power from the life around you to cast bigger spells - in other words, the first defiler.

 Rajaat taught dozens of pupils, but he only taught the secret of defiling to his inner circle of fifteen secret apprentices.
 For Rajaat was a major asshole, and